-In order to participate in a specific clinical trial you must meet qualifications for that individual study.
-These will be based on things such as gender, age, other treatments, stage and type of disease, as well as medical history.
+In order to participate in a specific clinical trial you must meet qualifications for the individual study.
+These are based upon several factors such as gender, age, other treatments, stage and type of disease, as well as medical history.
 You will be carefully screened prior to being enrolled into a study.

 It is important to note that all clinical trials are voluntary and you may decline to be involved or you may withdraw at any time during the study.

-Clinical research falls under the guidance of the U.S. Food and Drug Administration and the laws by which it's governed.
-Each trial is reviewed prior to and throughout the study by an Independent Review Board (IRB), whose purpose is to protect the safety, welfare and rights of the patients involved in clinical studies.
+Clinical research falls under the guidance of the U.S. Food and Drug Administration and the laws by which it is governed.
+Each trial is reviewed prior to and throughout the study by an Institutional Review Board (IRB), whose purpose is to protect the safety, welfare and rights of the patients involved in clinical research.